 What is the difference between an electric dryer and a gas dryer?

 An electric dryer is completely powered through electricity and uses electrical currents that are sent through a coil to create heat.
 The heat is transferred to the surrounding air and forced through the dryer using a fan.
 Most electric dryers operate on a 240-volt current which is more powerful than the strength provided in a normal household outlet.
 To utilize an electric dryer a dedicated outlet must be installed.
 A gas dryer uses electricity to power the dum, fan and lights and uses natural gas or propane to generate heat.
-Within Whirlpool Dryers, we carry 27 gas dryers and 34 electric dryers.
-Check out our Washer and Dryer Dimensions for more information on electric and gas dryers.
+Check out our Gas vs. Electric Dryers for more information on electric and gas dryers.

 Does The Home Depot have energy efficient Maytag Washers & Dryers in stock?